Skip to main content

 Identity and Users

-Where you’ll see 400 Validation Error (invalid field) most often.
+Where you’ll see 400 Validation Error for an invalid field most often.

 Webhooks